Senzing/mapper-csv/README.md

 - The -d parameter can be used to set the csv column delimiter manually
 - The -e parameter can be used to set the encoding to something like latin-1 if needed

-**Note: Normally you would decide if you want a simple mapping with the -m parameter or a portable python module with the -p parameter.
+*Note: Normally you would decide if you want a simple mapping with the -m parameter or a python module with the -p parameter.
 There is no need to do both.
 Non-python programmers can do simple mappings using the -m mapping file method.
-Python programmers will likley want to use the -p python module method as they have more complete control over the process.**
+Python programmers will likley want to use the -p python module method as they have more complete control over the process.*

 Type "python csv_analyzer.py --help"  For the additional parameters you can specify.